FAQ - Frequently Asked Questions

 How can I limit the size of single files to be downloaded?

 The maximum file size can be set under Advanced settings -> Crawler settings.
 Maximum sizes can be specified for HTTP and FTP.
 The file size is in bytes.
-A converter can be found at Bit and Byte (bits and bytes) (broken link)

 How many links/words and how much disk space can a YaCy instance manage?